Wendy Powell

 Taking Control: Strategies for Preventing Hypertonic Pelvic Floor

-• Avoid holding in your pee or poop for long periods of time.
+• Avoid holding in your pee or poop for long periods.

 • Practice pelvic floor exercises in pregnancy.